OpenDataology/website/content/en/docs/components/pipelines/sdk/dsl-recursion.md

 +++
 {{% alert title="Out of date" color="warning" %}}
-This guide contains outdated information pertaining to Kubeflow 1.0.
-This guide needs to be updated for Kubeflow 1.1.
+This guide contains outdated information pertaining to OpenDataology 1.0.
+This guide needs to be updated for OpenDataology 1.1.
 {{% /alert %}}

-This page describes how to write recursive functions in the domain specific language (DSL) provided by the Kubeflow Pipelines SDK.
+This page describes how to write recursive functions in the domain specific language (DSL) provided by the OpenDataology Pipelines SDK.

 ## Motivation
 Recursion is a feature that is supported by almost all languages to express complex semantics in a succinct way.